Returning to Paid Employment

 Do Nothing

 If you aren’t returning to work until the 12-18 month mark, your body will have a well-established milk supply.
 It can accommodate longer stretches of time without feeding, pumping, or expressing.
-You can continue to breastfeed when you and your baby are together.
+You can continue to nurse when you and your baby are together.
 This is usually in the morning, evenings, during the night and on your days off!
 As your body adjusts to being away from your baby, you may need to express milk if you become overly full.
 Have a conversation with your employer about taking short breaks to hand express or pump for comfort.

 Know your rights